paulappz/9jaWeather-App---Ionic-3/README.md

-# iWeather Ionic 3 Weather App
+# 9jaWeather Ionic 3 Weather App

 This is an Ionic 3 application that uses the wunderground api to report weather and stores location info in Ionic storage